dcxSt/ising-lib/README.md

 ### TODO
 - [ ] Implement threading in MonteCarlo so that everything can run in [parallel](https://www.programming-idioms.org/cheatsheet/Rust)
+  - [x] Implement deep clone for Lattice2d
-  - [ ] Implement deep copy of graph / lattice objects
+- [ ] Implement bench marks for lattice 2d
-- [ ] Implement [Sznajd model](https://www.wikiwand.com/en/Sznajd_model) hailtonian for lattice 2d.
+- [ ] Implement [Sznajd model](https://www.wikiwand.com/en/Sznajd_model) hamiltonian for lattice 2d.
 - [ ] Complete MonteCarlo trait for lattice2d
 - [ ] Generate docs, make them pretty
 - [ ] Ship the lib
 - [ ] clean up `_convolve_2d_circ_neighbours` in measurements
 - [ ] Implement 3d lattice
 - [ ] Implement random graph and general graph type.
+- [ ] Example calculate magnetic susceptibility
+- [ ] Example calculate energy fluctuation

+### Ideas
+Monte Carlo Routines
+- Correlations over larger spatial distances
+- Correlations with n'th neighbour (n to the right)
+- Correlations with (k,n)'th neighbour (n right, k up)
+- Restructure so that you can sample multiple metrics each time
+- Temporal correlations: put some though into how 'time' will scale.
+If you want to evaluate how much time is going by and compare different size grids, we need to scale the number of times we attempt a flip by nsize (number of sites).

 ### Citations